-The deadline for lodging appeals with the relevant bodies (the TAR and the President of the Italian Republic) are 9 March 2026 and 7 May 2026 respectively, although as at the date of this document, no such appeal has been lodged.
+The deadline for further local authorities and interested parties lodging appeals with the relevant bodies (the relevant TAR and the President of the Italian Republic) are 9 March 2026 and 7 May 2026 respectively.
 Any TAR decision would likely be issued between 12 and 18 months after the filing of the relevant TAR appeal, with such decision also subject to appeal to the Council of State, which could take a further 12-18 month period to issue its final decision.
 The extraordinary appeal to the President of the Italian Republic is a simplified procedure and does not allow for a second level of judgement, though provided it exercised such right within 60 days of the notification of the extraordinary appeal, the Ministry would have the right to request that proceedings continue before the TAR.

-Should the EIA measure be challenged through either or a combination of the above methods, the Production Concession award process could be delayed and/or suspended, though the likelihood of a suspension request being approved is low, as the EIA decision itself is incapable of causing immediate serious and irreparable damages, and therefore the chances of success of any such challenge brought by an appellant is similarly low.
+Should the EIA measure be challenged or continue to be challenged (as applicable) through either or a combination of the above methods, the Production Concession award process could be delayed and/or suspended, though an appeal in itself would not give rise to a delay in the awarding of the Production Concession.
+Moreover, though the likelihood of a suspension request being approved is low, as the EIA decision itself is incapable of causing immediate serious and irreparable damages, and therefore the chances of success of any such challenge brought by an appellant is similarly low.

 In the unlikely event the positive EIA decision is annulled by a court of competent jurisdiction, the Colle Santo Asset site would have to be permanently closed, which would have a material impact upon the Company's operations and financial position.
-However, an appeal in itself would not give rise to a delay in the awarding of the Production Concession.